alloc/react-scenic/README.md

 ## API

+The API is under development.
+Expect breaking changes and undocumented features.

 ### Scenic

 The `<Scenic>` component decides which scenes are mounted, which scene is focused, and which scenes have been visited.